-Here in Ohio the list of puppy mills is long.
-In fact, in 2017 there was 12 puppy mills listed on the Humane Society of the United States “Horrible Hundred” list that are based in Ohio and in 2018 there is 13 breeders in Ohio on the 2018 Horrible Hundred list.
+Here in Ohio, the list of puppy mills is long.
+In fact, in 2017 there were 12 puppy mills listed on the Humane Society of the United States “Horrible Hundred” list that are based in Ohio and in 2018 there are 13 breeders in Ohio on the 2018 Horrible Hundred list.
+(2019 Horrible Hundred List)

 Most of these mills are located in or near Ohio’s Amish Country.